golungo/example/README.md

 # Lungo usage example
-And article explaining it available at [lungo.dev/docs](https://lungo.dev/docs)
+Detailed description and step-by-step guide are available at [lungo.dev/docs](https://lungo.dev/docs)

 ## Intro:
 You will need the docker or podman to run it on your machine.